razerofficial/UE4_XDK_SampleApp/README.md

 ## API

 `UE4ChromaSDKRT` is a Blueprint API library with more methods than the older [UE4ChromaSDK](https://github.com/RazerOfficial/UE4ChromaSDK#api) Blueprint library with some exceptions to be compatible with earlier versions of UE4.

+* Take a look at the code from [SampleAppChromaBP.cpp](https://github.com/razerofficial/UE4_XDK_SampleApp/blob/master/UE4ChromaSDKRT/Source/UE4ChromaSDKRT/SampleAppChromaBP.cpp).
+These sample effects show how the blueprint library was used to create the `Chroma` effects that correspond to the `Guide`.

 * Enum syntax - Enums are namespaced and types use the `EChromaSDKKeyboardKey::Type` syntax to avoid collisions.